wolfhut/comfy-nest-in-azure/monitoring-and-alerting/monitoring.md

 3. That Managed Identity needs to be assigned the Monitoring Metrics Publisher role in:
    - the Resource Group that contains the VMs being monitored
-   - the Log Analytics workspace which is going to hold the spillover metrics that don't have a more specific Resource ID to attach to
+   - the Resource Group that contains the VM doing the monitoring, if different from above (since that VM is going to hold the spillover metrics that don't have a more specific Resource ID to attach to)
 4. The VM needs to have a public IPv4 and IPv6 address attached to it.
    (Standard-sku, because VMs don't work with basic-sku)
 5. The VM needs to have [the .net